Hedge fund star Odey snaps up more Barclays shares

-LONDON (Reuters) - Crispin Odey, one of Europe’s best-known hedge fund managers, has spotted an opportunity in shares in Barclays amidst the growing scandal over interest rate rigging.
+LONDON, July 4 (Reuters) - Crispin Odey, one of Europe’s best-known hedge fund managers, has spotted an opportunity in shares in UK bank Barclays amidst the growing scandal over interest rate rigging.

 Odey, who is founding partner at Odey Asset Management and who already owns 60 million pounds’ worth of shares in the bank, told Reuters on Wednesday that he had bought another 10 million pounds’ worth of shares in Barclays at around 160 pence on Tuesday.

-“It’s the cheapest bank in the world,” said Odey, who made millions in 2009 after buying into Barclays (BARC.L), whose shares rocketed 150 percent from the start of the year to end-August that year.

-On Wednesday former Barclays CEO Bob Diamond apologised for the “reprehensible” behaviour of his traders who fixed interest rates but told British MPs his bank had been unfairly singled out after coming forward to admit wrongdoing.
+On Wednesday former Barclays CEO Bod Diamond apologised for the “reprehensible” behaviour of his traders who fixed interest rates but told British lawmakers his bank had been unfairly singled out after coming forward to admit wrongdoing.

 London-based Odey Asset Management runs around $6.9 billion in assets.